jorritfolmer/puppet-splunk/README.md

 ## Principles

 1. **Splunk above Puppet.** Puppet is only used to configure the running skeleton of a Splunk constellation.
 It tries to keep away from Splunk administration as much as possible.
 For example, why deploy Splunk apps to forwarders through Puppet if you can use Splunk's multi-platform deployment server?
 2. **Power to the Splunkers.** A Splunk installation should typically not be administered by the IT or IT-infra teams.
-This Puppet module should smooth the path to implementing segregation of duties between administrators and watch(wo)men.
+This Puppet module should smooth the path to implementing segregation of duties between administrators and watch(wo)men (ISO 27002 12.4.3 or BIR 10.10.3).
 3. **Secure by default**.
   - Splunk runs as user splunk instead of root.
   - No services are listening by default except the bare minimum (8089/tcp)